Disney Genie & Lightning Lane at Walt Disney World

 Lightning Lanes

-First, you need to make a Lightning Lane reservation, either via Genie+ (which costs money) or via an Individual Lightning Lane reservation (which costs money).
+First, you need to make a Lightning Lane reservation, either via Lightning Lane Multi Pass (which costs money) or via Lightning Lane Single Pass (which costs money).
 There are a few other ways you might get a Lightning Lane reservation.
 Disney might give some out just to add magic to a guest’s day or potentially to encourage guests to move to a less crowded part of the park.
 Guest Relations can give people extra Lightning Lane passes to help make up for a problem or mistake like a ride breaking down.
 But most of the time, they’ll be ones you booked yourself on your phone.

 At any time during a reservation’s return window, you can go to the Lightning Lane entrance of that attraction and “tap in” by touching your ticket or MagicBand at the Mickey symbol.